 May 10, 2013. .

-It was great to attend the Brighton Summit Un-Conference organised by Brighton and Hove Chamber of Commerce in April.
+It was great to attend the Brighton Summit Un-Conference organised by Brighton and Hove Chamber of Commerce in April, we presented there generic drug that will be useful for those men who have problems with potency.
 As well as doing a spot of networking and catching up with a few friends, I heard talks by Brighton author Peter James and many business owners from the City.
 I was particularly inspired by Sam Roddick, daughter of the late Sussex business woman Anita Roddick, founder of The Body Shop.
 Sam reminded us too run our businesses sticking to our own principles, remembering why we created our own businesses in the first place and how vital it to to work with other local businesses.

 September 21, 2012. .